Hanoi Vietnam Travel Guide

 Hanoi Opera House

-Hanoi Opera House is in the heart of the French Quarter and is very French and very elegant.
-Built in 1911 and modelled after the Paris Opera House the Hanoi Opera house oozes Parisian charm from its ivory-toned columns, ornate balustrades and Gothic domes.
+The Hanoi Opera House, located in the heart of the French Quarter, is a stunning example of French colonial architecture and an enduring symbol of elegance in Hanoi.
+Built in 1911 and modeled after the iconic Paris Opera House, this majestic building exudes Parisian charm, from its ivory-toned columns to its ornate balustrades and Gothic domes.

 Address: 1 Trang Tien, Hoan Kiem District, Hanoi Vietnam